-In 2011, NPC developed aenables charities to measure changes in the well-being of their young beneficiaries, allowing them to develop their interventions to ensure a greater impact on the lives of young people.
+In 2011, NPC developed a Well-being Measure.
+This online survey-based tool enables charities to measure changes in the well-being of their young beneficiaries, allowing them to develop their interventions to ensure a greater impact on the lives of young people.

 The tool also allows NPC to view the anonymised data collected by the Well-being Measure over 2011–2015.
 This means we can look in detail at children’s happiness and well-being at some of the most formative moments of their lives, including the transition from primary to secondary education, and as they head towards the end of their teenage years and into adulthood.

 This paper draws on data on the well-being of over 8,000 children, collected by over 100 schools and charities.
 It presents key findings including:

 1 in 4 boys (26%), and 1 in 3 girls (35%), report their overall well-being as average or lower.